SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/macos-opentelemetry.md

 Following are the [fields](/docs/manage/fields/) which will be created as part of the macOS app install, if not already present.

 - **`sumo.datasource`** - Has fixed value of **mac**.
+- **`deployment.environment`**.
+This is a collector level field and is user configured(at the time of collector installation).Through this mac host cluster is identified by the environment where it resides.
+For example: dev, prod or qa.
+- **`host.group`**.
+This is a collector level field and is user configured(at the time of collector installation).Through this mac host cluster is identified.
+- **`host.name`**.
+This is tagged through resourcedetection processor.
+It hold the value of the host name where otel collector is installed.

 ## Collection configuration and app installation